Braised Chicken in a Skillet

 3. Step 3:

-Heat vegetable oil in a frying pan.
-Put the chicken pieces on it.
-Fry them on medium heat on both sides, until a golden crust forms.
-In the frying process, season the chicken with salt and pepper to taste.
+Heat the vegetable oil in a skillet.
+Add the chicken pieces and fry them over medium heat on both sides until golden.
+As they cook, season with salt and pepper to taste.

 4. Step 4: